Platinum Sustainability Rating by 2030

 Achieving carbon neutrality means that McGill reaches net-zero greenhouse gas emissions through large-scale transformations.

 The McGill University Climate & Sustainability Strategy 2020-2025 is divided into eight categories, supported by a total of 62 actions that will guide us to achieving the long-term targets.
-Each category is headlined by a category objective and flagship action, which you can find summarized below:

 Category objective: identify strategies to increase learning and research opportunities in sustainability.

 Flagship action: implement a sustainability online module available to all students, staff, and faculty members.

 Category objective: increase the environmental performance of buildings while reducing their carbon footprint.

 Flagship action: all new construction and major renovation projects to be, at minimum, LEED Gold certified.

 Category objective: expand reuse, recycling, and composting efforts to increase the University’s diversion rate.

 Flagship action: implement a zero-waste zone on campus.

 Travel & Community